HimejimaAkeno/Christmas-Project/README.md

-# Christmas Project: Make a toy with Raspberry Pi
+# Christmas Project - Make a toy with Raspberry Pi